zehantan6970/Sentiment-Driven-ETF-Decision/README.md

 # Sentiment-Driven ETF Decision

-This repository contains the implementation of "Sentiment-Driven ETF Decision: A Fully LLM-Centric Agent Framework with Dynamic Constraint Prompts", a novel approach for ETF price prediction that leverages LLMs and sentiment analysis.
+//This repository contains the implementation of "Sentiment-Driven ETF Decision: A Fully LLM-Centric Agent Framework with Dynamic Constraint Prompts", a novel approach for ETF price prediction that leverages LLMs and sentiment analysis.

 ## Overview